 Non-profit entities generally use two types of funds – restricted and unrestricted.
 In restricted funds, there is a restriction on the use of the funds.
-And, unrestricted funds are freely available for use without any such restrictions.
-We can also say that a non-profit entity can use the restricted fund for specific purposes only, but the unrestricted funds are general-purpose funds and non-profit entities can use them for any purpose.
+And unrestricted funds are freely available for use without any such restrictions.
+We can also say that a non-profit entity can use the restricted fund for specific purposes only.
+Still, the unrestricted funds are general-purpose funds, and non-profit entities can use them for any purpose.

-The revenue and expenses account shows the income and expenses from the use of those funds.
-If the income is more than the expense then we call the balance an excess.
-And, if the expenses are more then we call it a deficit.
+The revenue and expenses account shows the income and expenses from using those funds.
+If the income is more than the expense, then we call the balance an excess.
+And, if the expenses are more then, we call it a deficit.

 How Fund Accounting is Different from Non-Fund Accounting?

 Generally, NPOs and the government use fund accounting.
 Investment banking businesses and portfolio businesses may also use this accounting as well.
 Most all other types of entities use non-fund accounting.

 The second difference between the two is concerning the classification of funds.
 When we talk about fund accounting, it has two types of funds.
 And these are – restricted and unrestricted funds.
 There is no such classification that exists in the case of fund accounting.

 Another difference between the two is the type of financial statement preparation and their nomenclature.
 For instance, in the case of non-profit entities, there is payment and receipt accounts and revenue and expenses account.
 In the case of non-fund accounting, we have trading and profit and loss accounts.

 - It differentiates between specific and general-purpose funds.

 - Segregating the funds helps with budgeting, as well as for projections.

 - The receipt and payment account helps the entity know how much funds they got and how much they have spent in a period of time.